 Leave extra time / Don’t be rushed:

-Trying to get out of the house with a newborn can take a long time!
-You are still new to diapering, feeding, and dressing baby so these trying to do all these activities at once can take an hour or more.
+Trying to get out of the house with a newborn can take a long time, and getting to that first pediatrician visit can feel even more stressful!
+You are still new to diapering, feeding, and dressing a baby, so trying to do all these activities at once can take an hour or more.

 Don’t go alone:

-Have your partner, family member, or friend come with you.
-You’ll appreciate the extra set of hands plus many women with stitches (either from a C-section or vaginal delivery) might not be allowed to drive in the first week or two after giving birth.
+Have your partner, family member, or friend come with you to your baby’s first pediatrician visit and those that follow.
+You’ll appreciate the extra set of hands, plus many women with stitches (either from a C-section or vaginal delivery) might not be allowed to drive in the first week or two after giving birth.

 - Another benefit to having someone go with you is a backup set of ears (and mind) to ensure all your questions are answered and you understand everything the pediatrician has told you during the visit.